 Grow your savings

 No matter where you are in life, Bedi explains, it’s important to build your savings.
-Start by contributing to your TFSA or RRSP (or both if possible).
-To keep yourself on track, she recommends setting up automated transfers — you can choose the frequency of the transfers, but she recommends aligning it to your pay day—from your chequing to a savings account, or a TFSA or RRSP.
+Start by contributing to your Tax-Free Savings Account (TFSA) or Registered Retirement Savings Plan (RRSP) (or both if possible).
+To keep yourself on track, she recommends setting up automated transfers — you can choose the frequency of the transfers, but she recommends aligning it to your payday—from your chequing to a savings account, or a TFSA or an RRSP.